New Hope for Elderly People with Eye Diseases

 Glaucoma

-Finally, we have glaucoma, which is a disease that damages the optic nerve and overtime causes vision loss.
+Finally, we have glaucoma, which is a disease that damages the optic nerve and over time causes vision loss.
 The main cause for the damage is due to too much intraocular pressure in the eye.
 This pressure happens when fluids in the eye are not circulating through it normally.

 Glaucoma often shows no symptoms, which makes it hard for people to detect it.
 For this reason, it is important to have your eye doctor test for it with an eye exam.
 When glaucoma goes untreated, it can lead to permanent blindness in a short period of time.

 As of right now, there are no cures for any of these age-related diseases.
-There exist only treatments to slow progress of the disease in patients and to help them preserve what sight they may have left.
+There exist only treatments to slow the progress of the disease in patients and to help them preserve what sight they may have left.

-Currents Treatments and Future Cures for Eye Diseases
+Current Treatments and Future Cures for Eye Diseases

-Cataracts, glaucoma and macular degeneration are often treated using laser or other types of surgery.
+Cataracts, glaucoma, and macular degeneration are often treated using laser or other types of surgery.
 This can be daunting for some, especially those who are rightfully skeptical about eye surgery.
 Eye surgery, though an easy option, sometimes can result in the disease returning or the creation of new diseases (secondary cataracts can form after an eye surgery gone wrong).

 It’s safe to say that we need new forms of treatments that aren’t as invasive and ineffective.
 Luckily, science is on our side.
 As researchers strive to find new, more natural cures for long-dreaded eye disease, we can all hope for them to come to fruition in the near future.